-Here are the... seven best, most user-friendly microwaves on the market right now.
+Here are the... top microwaves on the market right now.

 It’s a little bit bigger than our top pick in terms of dimensions and weight, but if you have room for it, perhaps it’s worth the money you’ll save since this one is less expensive.
 Customers love the modern look of it and say that it works great.
 It’s very user-friendly although one recommended keeping the instructions around when you first start using it to look up cooking settings for each dish.
 Overall, the majority of customers say they’d recommend it to others.

 Not only does the low price point make this model attractive, but the compact size makes it perfect for a college dorm room or first apartment.
 The dial controls are a bit of a throwback in place of the more modern buttons, but this 600-watt model has six different power levels—high, medium-high, medium, medium-low, defrost, and low.
 Simply choose the power level and cooking time—up to 30 minutes—and you're ready to go.

 Keep in mind that because the wattage on this microwave is half that of our top choice, it will take food a bit longer to warm your food, but if you’re heating up a bowl of soup or popping popcorn, the time shouldn’t be a huge difference.
 Once you get into defrosting meals it will take a little longer.
 That’s what makes this machine ideal for simple reheating or cooking for one.